Actions on Inadvertent Entry to IMC

 Sadly, they can make it worse.
 A change in flight attitude could add some more G, making you think gravity is below you or you’re flying a loop when, in fact, you could actually be in a steep turn or spiral dive.

-Without that visual backup, the inner ear can be easily tricked into thinking you’re not turning when the aircraft is gently rolling but at a rate that your body can’t pick up!
+Without that visual backup, the inner ear can be easily tricked into thinking you’re not turning when the aircraft is gently rolling but at a rate your body can’t pick up!

 So therefore, if you end up in IMC, you can’t trust your internal sense of direction and balance, as it could lie to you.

-Seasoned IR pilots can tell you about the internal argument between eyes and ears when flying IMC, commonly known as “the leans” when the instruments report you as straight and level.
+Seasoned IR pilots can tell you about the internal argument between eyes and ears when flying IMC, commonly known as “the leans”, when the instruments report you as straight and level.
 Still, your body is telling you otherwise.

 Ultimately, if you enter IMC, you must ignore your senses, trust your instruments, and concentrate on flying the aircraft as your life depends on it!